Larder Love

 • 2 tbsp olive oil

-• 400 g can of chickpeas drained
+• 400 g chickpeas drained

 • 1 lemon sliced

-• 1/2 cabbage chopped roughly
+• 1/2 cabbage roughly chopped

 • 1 tsp smoked paprika